7 Key Ways to Save on the Average Cost of a Basement Remodel

 2. Test exterior walls for moisture before finishing

-Basements have a reputation of being damp, moldy, and musty for a reason.
+Basements have a reputation for being damp, moldy, and musty for a reason.
 Groundwater from rain or melting snow can seep in from the walls and the floors, and some houses have interior moisture sources as well.

 You can DIY this test with a roll of duct tape and aluminum foil or plastic wrap.
 Simply tape up a square, leave it for 24 hours, and then check to see if it’s damp.
 If it’s dry, you’re good to go.